 Depending on the size of your order, you may need to contact the company directly to get a quote on pricing.
 And you may need to place advanced notice if you’re ordering large batches (in the billions range) of rotifers.
 Of course, that’s not typical for hobbyists.
 Otherwise, they ship out the same day.
 Any refunds can get handled with their friendly customer service.
 (Let’s face it – are you going to break out a microscope and check EVERY pod or rotifer for signs of life?
 No, you’re not)

 Buying saltwater fish online runs a risk.
 You need to ensure you read ALL of the fine print involved.
 And you have to consider the additional shipping risks and costs.
 It isn’t for the unaware (or ill-prepared).
 But if you can’t find a specific fish, coral, or invertebrate at your local fish store, those online resources are your best bet.
 So let’s make sure you have all the information you need to proceed with your internet searching.

 For instance, how about a YouTube video showing one experience with buying saltwater fish online:

 You can also look at other reputable sources when you start buying saltwater fish online:

 Hopefully, you found this list of sources for buying saltwater fish online helpful.
 It’s by no means an exhaustive list.
-Stores pop up and, unfortunately, disappear with regularity.
+Stores pop up and, unfortunately, disappear with regularity just like a fish with legs.
 My goal is to point you in the direction of some of the most established, tried and true online resources to help you start your journey.
 Then you can consider getting fish and corals shipped to your doorstep.
 As long as you’re prepared to meet them as soon as the box arrives.